 From the 2018 Winter Olympics in PyeongChang to Rome to Ottawa and beyond, CPD has partnered with international institutions all around the world to advance dialogue about the many facets of public diplomacy theory, trends and practice.

-CPD's next stop is New Delhi for India's first major conference on soft power (December), followed by CPD's first professional training offering in Europe (February).
+CPD's next stop is Brussels, Belgium for CPD's first professional training offering in Europe (February 4-6).
+More info here.

 Learn more about CPD's global programming below.